Eligibility & Admissions

 What is required for successful completion of the program?

+This is a very rigorous and fast-paced program.
 Participants are continuously assessed during the first semester of the program through written tests, presentations, class participation and periodic assignments.
-An average Grade Point Average of at least 3.0 (corresponding to a B grade) is required in order to obtain the Capital Markets Certificate from GWSB.
+As noted on the course page on the GW website, an average Grade Point Average of at least 3.0 (corresponding to a B grade) is required in order to obtain the Capital Markets Certificate from GW.
+Only participants who obtain the Certificate are eligible for work placements in the second part of the program (otherwise, the work placement is withdrawn and the participant’s visa and work authorization in the US is terminated).

 During the second part of the program (the work placement), the program team checks in regularly with participants as well as their workplace supervisors to monitor how each placement is going and to verify that the needs of both parties are met.
 Participants are required to share their experiences with the rest of the cohort as well as employers in their home countries.

-Successful completion of the program is conditional upon the participant’s performance in all areas throughout the two semesters.
+Successful completion of the program and subsequent membership of the alumni network are conditional upon the participant’s performance in all areas throughout the two semesters.

 Can I waive one or more courses based on experience or previous academic records?

 All four GWSB courses offered are full-time core courses, and cannot be waived.
 Participation in supplemental training throughout the fall semester (such as the IFC-MI Speaker Series, regulatory workshops at the US SEC, etc.) is also mandatory on a pass-fail basis.
 The tuition scholarship does not cover electives beyond the core courses.

 Can I attend courses part-time or online from my home country?

 The entire program requires full-time engagement and is delivered in-person in the United States.
 We do not offer the program part-time or online, although online resources for continued learning are curated and made available to our alumni once they have graduated.

 Is the work placement mandatory?